 The first step is to pitch the idea to your boss.
 Your pitch should be well thought of.
 Do your homework in advance.
 Think about how content marketing can help your company reach out to customers better.

-Take a step back and think about your company’s business model, values, goals, plans for the year and see where content marketing fits in.
+Take a step back and think about your company’s business model, values, goals, and plans for the year and see where content marketing fits in.
 Think about the reasons that compel you to invest in content marketing:

 - Is it because you think it’s required?